TruebitProtocol/truebit-eth/README.md

 ## Logging sessions

-The file `truebit-eth/combined.log.json` contains a log spanning across all Truebit OS terminals but does not include everything displayed on the terminal screens.
+The file `/truebit-eth/combined.log.json` contains a log spanning across all Truebit OS terminals but does not include everything displayed on the terminal screens.
 It is safe to delete this file.

-If one wishes to record a more detailed log for a Truebit OS container, one can use a command of the following form to obtain the full terminal output:
+If one wishes to record a more detailed log for a Truebit OS container, one can use a command of the following form to record the full terminal output:
 ```bash
 ./truebit-os 2>&1 | tee mylog.txt
 ```